Martha Ellen Auditorium

-The Martha Ellen Auditorium, now the State Theatre, was built 1916 in Central City, the county seat of Merrick County in the state of Nebraska in the midwestern United States.
+The Martha Ellen Auditorium, now the State Theatre, was built in 1916 in Central City, the county seat of Merrick County in the state of Nebraska in the midwestern United States.
 It is listed in the National Register of Historic Places, as a well-preserved example of a Nebraska opera house.

 History

 The early 1900s were a time of relative prosperity in Central City, Merrick County, and Nebraska more generally after the recession of the 1890s; this episode of prosperity culminated with World War I (1914-1918), which increased the demand and raised the prices for agricultural products.
 The early 1900s thus marked a period of considerable growth in Central City with a number of buildings built and businesses established.
 It was a time before radio or television, when silent movies were only beginning to become available in rural Nebraska.
 Entertainment was available to rural Nebraskans in the form of musical concerts, comic operas, performances by touring companies, and vaudeville performers, but only if there was a suitable venue.

 It was in this context that the opera house was built in 1916 by Colonel William C. Shelton, who named it after his daughter.
 When the Central City Nonpareil announced the opening of the theater, it declared:

 Col. C. Shelton deserves the patronage of every resident of our city as renumeration [sic] for his progressive spirit in giving the play goers of Central City such a house.
 The investment was prompted by a spirit of community advancement for the returns cannot possibly pay interest on the investment Mr. Shelton is putting into this building (2 Nov.
 1916:1).